- PointsBet launched in January 2019 in the US

 All pre-game straight bets at fixed odds are eligible for early cash out.
 Simply visit the “Pending Bets” tab to take advantage.

 If you can somehow think of a proposition or market that isn’t already on the site, you can “Name Your Bet.”
 Just tweet your concept @PointsBetUSA with the hashtag #nameabet, and they’ll price it.

 PointsBet is one of the newer companies in the world of online sports betting, so it’s no surprise that they’ve built their platforms for superior mobile performance.

 Even with all the betting markets available on the site, the PointsBet app is easy to navigate and updates odds and stats quickly – a crucial feature when betting on live action with PointsBet In-Play.

 iOS users can download the app directly from the Apple Store.
 Android users can access the download via a link at the online sportsbook.

 Getting started at PointsBet is extremely simple.
-Unless you plan on wagering in Iowa, all you need to do is visit the online sportsbook or PointsBet app and have the following information ready to go:
+All you need to do is visit the online sportsbook or PointsBet app and have the following information ready to go:

 - Full name

 - Residential address